Skip to content

 "Free" walking tours are not free.
 They operate on a tips-based model: the tour is advertised as free, but the guide works entirely for tips.
 The suggested amount is 200-500 CZK per person, and social pressure at the end of the tour makes it difficult to leave less, even if the tour was mediocre.

-For a couple, a "free" walking tour costs 400-1,000 CZK in tips — less than a private tour, but not drastically so.
+For a couple, a "free" walking tour costs 400-1,000 CZK in tips — a private tour costs more than a group-tour seat per person, but the guide works only with the two of you.
 And the differences in experience are significant.

 Group size: free tours regularly have 20-40 people.
 You walk as a herd, straining to hear the guide over street noise and other tour groups.
 If you are at the back, you hear fragments.
 If you are at the front, you are constantly managing your position.